Peter Gill (playwright)

+Peter Gill (7 September 1939 – 3 August 2026) was a Welsh theatre director, playwright and actor.

+Early life

-Peter Gill (born 7 September 1939) is a Welsh theatre director, playwright, and actor.
-He was born in Cardiff to George John and Margaret Mary (née Browne) Gill, and educated at St Illtyd's College, Cardiff.
+Gill was born in Cardiff on 7 September 1939, to George John and Margaret Mary (née Browne) Gill.
+He was educated at St Illtyd's College, Cardiff.

 Career

-An actor from 1957–65, he directed his first production without décor, at the Royal Court Theatre in August 1965, A Collier's Friday Night by D. H. Lawrence.
+An actor from 1957–1965, Gill directed his first production without décor, at the Royal Court Theatre in August 1965, A Collier's Friday Night by D. H. Lawrence.
 Having begun his career as an actor, he is now best known for his work as a director and playwright.

 Gill was elected a Fellow of the Royal Society of Literature in 2019.

 Royal Court

-In 1964, he became Assistant Director at the Royal Court and Associate Director in 1970, best known there as the director of three hitherto under-rated plays by D. H. Lawrence, presented as a group in 1968.
-In 1969, the Royal Court also presented two of his own first plays, The Sleepers' Den and Over Gardens Out, "which revealed that Gill could evoke with the economy of means and lyrical skill the circumstances of his Cardiff boyhood."
+In 1964, Gill became Assistant Director at the Royal Court and Associate Director in 1970, best known there as the director of three hitherto under-rated plays by D. H. Lawrence, presented as a group in 1968.
+In 1969, the Royal Court also presented two of his own first plays, The Sleepers' Den and Over Gardens Out, "which revealed that Gill could evoke with the economy of means and lyrical skill the circumstances of his Cardiff boyhood".